I can't remember how I came to start growing begonias, it was 40 years

 Fuchsia Club Show and staged 5 Classes.

-2011 I have been honoured to receive the Society's Gold Medal.
+2011 I was honoured to receive the Society's Gold Medal.